ExcelFunctions.net Logo

 Results:

-Further examples of the Excel Negbinomdist function can be found on the Microsoft Office website.
+For further examples of the Excel Negbinomdist function, see the Microsoft Office website.

 If you get an error from the Excel Negbinomdist Function, this is likely to be one of the following: